sidhu177/UsefulSQL/Main/UsingCreateTableExpression.md

 FROM Sales

-Common table expressions can also be used to create Recursive queries.
+Common table expressions can be used to create Recursive queries.